raviqqe/stak/examples/hot-reload/README.md

-# HTTP server
+# Hot module reloading

-This example shows how to change behavior of an HTTP server dynamically embedding a Scheme script.
+This example shows how to use the feature of hot module reloading to change behavior of Rust programs dynamically embedding Scheme scripts.

 ## Usage